ayamsecure/secrets/readme-ayam-secrets.md

 - 1.30.1, matches upstream 1.30.1
 - 1.30.5 matches upstream
 - 1.31.0 matches upstream, api-config.json is not in upstream, update version here
+- 1.31.1 testing multiarch build
+- 1.32.0, no major changes, need to update web-vault, then release, multi-arch build not succeeding with same tag

 ## Changelog

 [03/12/24]

 - simplified Dockerfile.ayam to just replace one line, web-vault image hash
-- updated readme with multi-arch build command for arm64 and amd64
+- updated readme with multi-arch build command for arm64 and amd64 (not working for amd)

 ---